i-bosquet/petconnect/README.md

 The backend API will be available at `http://localhost:8080`, connecting to the database running in the `petconnect_db` Docker container.

 > [!IMPORTANT]
+>
 > This method runs the backend application **outside** its own Docker container, directly on your host machine.
 It relies on having the correct Java and Maven versions installed locally (see Section 1).
-The primary method using the full `docker compose up --build -d` (Section 4) runs the backend *inside* its container, providing better environment consistency.
-This will compile the Java code, download dependencies, and package the application (usually as a JAR file in the `backend/target` directory).
+>
+>**Note:** When running locally, the backend will connect to the containerized database via `localhost:5432`.
+> However, it **will not** be able to connect to the containerized Kafka broker using the internal hostname `kafka:9092` specified in `application.properties`.
+For full functionality including asynchronous event publishing/consumption testing, use the complete Docker Compose environment (Section 4).

 ## 6. Running tests